honeytrap/honeytrap-docs/docs/home/contribute/stage-documentation-changes.md

 {% capture overview %}
-This page shows how to stage content that you want to contribute to the Honeytrap documentation.
+This page shows how to stage content that you want to contribute to the HoneyTrap documentation.
 {% endcapture %}

 {% capture prerequisites %}
-Create a fork of the Honeytrap documentation repository as described in [Creating a Documentation Pull Request](/docs/home/contribute/create-pull-request/).
+Create a fork of the HoneyTrap documentation repository as described in [Creating a Documentation Pull Request](/docs/home/contribute/create-pull-request/).
 {% endcapture %}